-As per business rule 13 in the solution, a window of test file exchanging will be established to support implementation as this is the first use of the category 2 IX set up.
+As per business rule [12] in the solution, a window of test file exchanging will be established to support implementation as this is the first use of the Communication Type 2 IX set up for RPC files.
 This is not normal practice, but the workgroup agreed that a voluntary testing window was a sensible approach.